ripsawridge/site/site/contents/_cma/2010/shorts.md

 ### Namlos Wetterspitze
 <b>January 23, 2010</b>

 With good avalanche conditions, it seemed like a fine time to ski the Wetterspitze.
 My shins were very sore, especially on the left leg...only later I realized that the boots were locked into downhill mode (I thought I checked that!).
 From the col, the final climb to the summit was steep and icy.
 The views were amazing, and the ski down was really fun.
 Total elevation gain: 1400 meters.
-Pictures <a href="https://www.flickr.com/photos/ripsawridge/sets/72157623337119310/">here</a>.

 ### Längentaler Weißer Kogel (attempt)
 <b>January, 2010</b>